K123AsJ0k1/cloud-hpc-oss-mlops-platform/integration-setup.md

 ### Notebook Credentials

-To use Allas in notebooks, you need to create a .env in your PC's SSH folder with the following:
+To use Allas in notebooks, you need to create a .env in your PC .ssh folder with the following:

 ```
 CSC_USERNAME = "(your_csc_username)"